nice-table/multi-cryptowatch/README.md

 ![Preview of app](https://i.imgur.com/tVHeKUJ.png)

 Configuration can be changed in `src/charts/defaultConfig.js`.
-You can timeframe/interval in-app by placing mouse pointer in upper left corner.
+You can change timeframe/interval in-app by placing mouse pointer in upper left corner.

 To run: